 Independent Financial is committed to building strong, healthy communities.
-A primary channel of support is through our Community Grants program, which benefits local non-profit organizations serving low-to-moderate-income families and individuals in the following areas:
+Through our Community Grants program, we support local non-profit organizations serving low-to-moderate-income families and individuals in the following areas:

 Community Development — We support organizations and programs working in low- and moderate-income communities that focus on small business development, affordable housing, financial literacy, and job training.

 Education — We support programs that promote academic achievement for low- and moderate-income students and facilitate merit-based access to higher education for underrepresented groups.

 Health & Human Services — We support organizations that help ensure access to quality health education programs and health care in low- and moderate-income areas.
 We also fund basic needs assistance and childcare service when offered in tandem with other self-sufficiency initiatives.

 Within these areas, we are particularly interested in funding programs that: